Sir Henry Furnese, 1st Baronet

 Furnese was Sheriff of London, 1700–01, and was created a baronet on 27 June 1707.
-In May 1711, he was selected as an Alderman of the City of London, representing Bridge Ward Within.
+In May 1711, he was selected as an Alderman of the City of London, representing Bridge Within.

 He married twice: firstly in November 1684 to Anne Brough, the 19-year-old daughter of linen draper Robert Brough of St Lawrence Jewry.
 She was buried in the parish church of St Lawrence Jewry on 30 June 1695.
 His second marriage was to Matilda, the widow of Anthony Balam and daughter of fellow London merchant Sir Thomas Vernon.

 Furnese died on 30 November 1712, aged 54, and was succeeded in the baronetcy by his son Robert.
 His widow died 20 years later on 8 May 1732.

 His tomb in Waldershare church was sculpted by Thomas Green of Camberwell.